Lawn thatch is something which you need to control if you are to have a lush, healthy lawn.

 If you have lots of thatch in your lawn then chances are, it has caused other problems like moss and weed infestations.
 As such you may need to fully renovate your lawn.

-Lawn renovation is well beyond the scope of this article so go here and read my Autumn Lawn Renovation Guide.
+Lawn renovation is well beyond the scope of this article so go here and read my Lawn Maintenance Guide.

 However, the following lawn care practices when done as part of an annual lawn care regime will keep microbial activity high, control the build-up of thatch and keep it to a healthy amount;